x3alone/ascii-art-web/README.md

-duh this is the basic broject branch, ofc it has nothing cool.. go check dockerize is the final product
+duh this is the base project branch, ofc it has nothing cool.. go check dockerize is the final product

 ```